andrewKOwong/mixedconclusions/content/blog/clps/index.md

 4. Feed the widgets' return values and the CLPS data/metadata into the data transformation pipeline
 (this is a call to `clps.transform.transform()`).
-5. The transformed data is plotted with Altair.
+5. Plot the transformed data with Altair.
-6. The transformed data is also then styled and displayed as a data table.
+6. Style and display the transformed data as a table.

-The details of each of these steps are discussed below.
+The details of selected steps are discussed below.

 ### Representing the Survey Variables: `SurveyVars` Class